 Who should come to this?

-The Big Autism Play Day focuses on supporting pupils aged roughly 2 to 19 years (all abilities) and might be helpful for: Parents, Foster Carers,Teachers, Learning Support Assistants, Early Years Practitioners / Nursery Nurses, Play Workers, Respite / Short Breaks Providers, Speech and Language Therapists, Occupational Therapists and other autism professionals.
+The Big Autism Play Day focuses on supporting pupils aged roughly 2 to 19 years (all abilities) and will be helpful for: Parents, Foster Carers,Teachers, Learning Support Assistants, Early Years Practitioners / Nursery Nurses, Play Workers, Respite / Short Breaks Providers, Speech and Language Therapists, Occupational Therapists and other autism professionals.

 All pertinent presentations & documents from the day will be available on our website, for you to continue your learning journey long after the training has finished.